murray-cecile/cfpb-complaints/shallow/README.md

 	- Uses k-fold cross validation to iterate over various classifiers and hyperparameters
 	- Evaluates the best performing classifier

-- `shallow_main_task2.py` runs the full machine learning pipeline for task 2 (predicting product and issue)
+- `shallow_main_task2.py` runs the full machine learning pipeline for task 2 (predicting product and issue):
 	- Loads and pre-processes the raw data
 	- Engineers the relevant text features
 	- Splits into training and testing sets